sarahdayan/frontstuff/_posts/2018-04-13-how-to-handle-monetary-values-in-javascript.md

 ## Engineering to the rescue

-As you can see there are many more to money than meets the eye, and it's more than simple `Number` data types can take.
+As you can see, there is much more to money than meets the eye, and it's more than simple `Number` data types can take.

 Fortunately, **software engineer [Martin Fowler][martinfowler] came up with a solution**.
 In [*Patterns of Enterprise Application Architecture*][martinfowler:eaa], he describes [a pattern for monetary values][martinfowler:eaa:money]: